 Notices to Applicants and Consumers

-Denial of service: When Community Action Team (hereby referred to as CAT) determines that an applicant for services will not be provided with services as requested the worker shall provide to the applicant, by mail, a written notice of this decision.
-This notice shall state the specific reason(s) for this decision and shall describe the consumer’s grievance rights, including the deadline for submitting a grievance.
+Denial of Service: When Community Action Team (hereby referred to as CAT) determines that an applicant will not be provided with services as requested, the worker shall provide to the applicant, by mail, a written notice of this decision.
+This notice shall state the specific reason(s) for this decision, and shall describe the consumer’s grievance rights, including the deadline for submitting a grievance.
 Reduction or Termination of Service: When CAT determines that service to a consumer is to be reduced or terminated, the worker shall provide to the consumer, by mail, a written notice of this decision.
-This notice shall state the specific reason(s) for this decision and shall describe the consumer’s grievance rights, including the deadline for submitting a grievance.
-Voluntary Reduction or Termination: When a consumer and CAT mutually agree that service for the consumer is to be reduced or terminated, the agreement shall be confirmed in the following manner: The worker shall provide to consumer, by mail, a written notice of this agreement.
+This notice shall state the specific reason(s) for this decision, and shall describe the consumer’s grievance rights, including the deadline for submitting a grievance.
+Voluntary Reduction or Termination: When a consumer and CAT mutually agree that service for the consumer is to be reduced or terminated, the agreement shall be confirmed in the following manner: The worker shall provide to the consumer, by mail, a written notice of this agreement.
 This notice shall list the reason(s) for the decision and, in the event that the consumer has second thoughts about this action, shall describe the consumer’s grievance rights, including the deadline for submitting a grievance and/or request for change.

 Informal Grievance and Problem Resolution Process:

 Ideally, differences of opinion between a consumer and CAT should be resolved at the lowest level possible.
-If the consumer or his/her representative wishes to avail himself/herself of the first step in the Grievance
+If the consumer or his/her representative wishes to avail himself/herself of the first step in the grievance

-Process explained below, the consumer, or consumer’s representative should contact CAT and the worker involved in the consumer’s
+process explained below, the consumer, or consumer’s representative, should contact CAT and the worker involved in the consumer’s

-case within ten (10) days of the date of mailing of the notice.
+case within fourteen (14) days of the date of mailing of the notice.
 Within

-five (5) days of this contact, CAT shall schedule a meeting with the claimant and representative (if any) to attempt to reach a mutually acceptable resolution of the matter.
-The worker and his/her supervisor shall attend the meeting and the worker will promptly inform the claimant or representative, as appropriate, of a decision regarding this matter.
+five (5) days of this contact, CAT shall schedule a meeting with the claimant and the claimant’s representative, if any, to attempt to reach a mutually acceptable resolution of the matter.
+The worker and his/her supervisor shall attend the meeting, and the worker will promptly inform the claimant or representative, as appropriate, of a decision regarding this matter.

 Formal Grievance Process: